Hands

 Process

-Elena Trevisan’s design process is a testament to her relentless pursuit of perfection and ability to uncover beauty in the often-overlooked details.
-For the Hands Collection, Trevisan immersed herself in an exhaustive journey of observation and recreation, drawing and redrawing the same subject—hands—countless times.
-This iterative process, though demanding, became the foundation of her creative philosophy: the belief that only through persistence can something truly unique emerge.
+Elena Trevisan’s design process is defined by a relentless pursuit of precision and a deep sensitivity toward details often overlooked.
+For the Hands Collection, the designer embarked on an intense journey of observation, interpretation, and repetition, drawing and redrawing the same subject—hands—countless times.
+This rigorous, iterative approach forms the foundation of Trevisan’s creative philosophy: the belief that uniqueness emerges only through persistence and disciplined exploration.

-Following this path, Trevisan discovered an extraordinary truth about hands.
-Unlike any opaque material, hands reflect light in a singularly dynamic way, creating a captivating interplay of light and shadow on the skin.
-This phenomenon became a focal point of the collection, inspiring patterns that accentuate the delicate rhythms of light as it dances across the surface.
+Throughout this process, Trevisan uncovered an essential and unexpected quality of hands.
+Unlike opaque surfaces, hands interact with light in a uniquely dynamic way, generating an ever-changing dialogue between light and shadow on the skin.
+This visual phenomenon became central to the project, inspiring graphic patterns that amplify the subtle rhythms created by light as it moves across the surface.

-Hands Round and Hands Sinuous energy intensifies through the hypnotic interplay of overlapping patterns.
-It is a nod to Peter Knapp’s revolutionary 1960s fashion photography for Elle, where lines and circles liberated forms and introduced new chromatic rules, precisely as Pop Art exploded simultaneously.
+The energy of Hands Round and Hands Sinuous intensifies through the hypnotic overlap of patterns and shapes.
+This visual language references the revolutionary fashion photography of the 1960s, particularly the work of Peter Knapp for Elle, where lines and circles liberated form and introduced new chromatic rules—echoing the rise of Pop Art during the same period.